The Family & Community Support Services (FCSS) program is provided in each of the hamlets within Big Lakes County and within the Town of High Prairie.

 A. Applications for AISH, CPP, Old Age Security, Guaranteed Income Supplement, Alberta Senior Benefit, Aids to Daily Living, RRAP, EARP, HASI, Alberta Special Needs Grants for Seniors, Alberta Blue Cross, Passport Applications, etc. If the form you require is not listed, rest assured that they will do their best to assist you.

 Q. Why will FCSS not offer services to residents of Reserves and Settlements?

-A. Provincial FCSS legislation does not allow us to provide these services to Reserves and Settlements.
-Government funding for these services is provided outside out program.
-Big Lakes FCSS does not offer Reserve and Settlement residents services because the Reserves and Settlements receive government Family & Community Support Services funding to establish their own FCSS services.
+A. Provincial FCSS legislation does not allow us to provide services to Reserves and Settlements.
+Government funding for these services is provided outside our program.
+Reserves and Settlements may receive government funding to establish their own FCSS services.

 Q. How do I get help if I am disabled or sick and cannot get to the FCSS office?

 A. Contact your FCSS Office to schedule a home visit.